Thomas-Frew/ShadesAndOrigins/README.md

 # ShadesAndOrigins

-Exploring a viable AI for a Tic-Tac-Toe inspired strategic game
+Exploring a viable AI for a Tic-Tac-Toe inspired strategy game.

+## Setup

+Navigate to `build` and run `cmake ..`